 Signature AFF programs include the Friday night African-American Experience Showcase, Chasing Trane, a Denzel Washington-narrated documentary about the origins and worldwide impact of jazz titan John Coltrane.
 This year’s Environmental Showcase presents the documentary.

 The Islands and the Whales, directed by Mike Day and featuring pioneering ambisonic sound design by George Lucas’ Skywalker Sound.
 Other film topics include our Jewish Experience showcase, sailing, the military, politics, food, the LGBTQ community, global issues, current events, and the fine arts.

 An array of Shakespeare-inspired short film programs features titles such as All the World’s A Stage and Farewell, Fair Cruelty.
 There is also a Local Focus showcase of locally-produced short films and a program of top-tier student films.
 The Juried Shorts competition returns to the weekend lineup.

-If this is your first Film festival in Annapolis, check out our “How To Fest” article for suggestions and planning tips before heading to make the most out of your festival experience.
+Check out our “How To Fest” article for suggestions and planning tips to make the most out of your festival experience.